lockb0x-llc/SDEX-Razor-Components/README.md

 # SDEX Razor Tools

-This project aims to developo a powerful suite of Razor View Components designed for .NET developers to easily integrate **Stellar Decentralized Exchange (SDEX)** features into their applications.
+This project aims to develop a powerful suite of Razor View Components designed for .NET developers to easily integrate **Stellar Decentralized Exchange (SDEX)** features into their applications.
 The **SDEX Razor Tools** provides end-to-end support for trading, portfolio management, and secure transaction handling, allowing developers to create comprehensive Stellar-based financial applications.

 ## **Product Overview**